 Choose the best patio heater

-So, how do you pick the outdoor heater that’s right for your backyard?
+So, how do you pick the right outdoor heater for your backyard?
 There are many types of heaters from which to choose.
 Are they your only choices for heating your outside space?
 What about fire pits or fireplaces with open flames?

 Advantages of outdoor heaters vs traditional fire pits & fireplaces